 The policies related to holding a fellowship or traineeship are outlined in the Graduate College Handbook.

-Beginning with the Fall 2015 semester, Fellows and Trainees will be required to register during each term of the fellowship or traineeship, but the full-time registration requirement will end.
+Fellows and Trainees will be required to register during each term of the fellowship or traineeship, but the full-time registration requirement will end.
 Please note that some external funding agencies and sponsors require that students confirm and maintain full-time status.
 Compliance with such terms is the responsibility of the student.

 Fellows are prohibited from holding two major awards concurrently (fellowship, traineeship, grant, tuition payment award or comparable support from any government agency, state, federal or foreign, or from any foundation, corporation or similar organization).
 Any award offer should be reported immediately to the Graduate College Fellowship Office, where the determination will be made whether the two awards may be held concurrently.